vekatze/neut/book/src/modality-and-memory.md

 In Neut, each type `a` has a corresponding type `meta a`.
 This type provides a way to work with *layers*, which are similar to lifetimes in other languages.

-Below, we’ll first introduce the concept of layers, and then see how to use this `meta a`.
+Below, we’ll first introduce the concept of layers, and then see how to use `meta a`.

 ### Layers and Variables

-Every term in Neut has an integer layer.
-Conceptually, a layer can be seen as the level at which a piece of data or code lives.
+Every term in Neut has an integer called layer.
+Conceptually, a layer can be seen as the level at which a piece of data  lives.

 The body of a `define` starts at layer 0:

 ```neut
 define foo(): () -> unit {